Sigmmma/c20/src/content/general/engine/scripting/readme.md

 | 8               | equipment       |
 | 1024            | crate           |

 These values can be added together to effect multiple object types at once.
-For example, using the function ```hsc(object_destroy_type_mask 5)``` would destroy all bipeds and weapons loaded on the map.
+For example, using the function ```(object_destroy_type_mask 5)``` would destroy all bipeds and weapons loaded on the map.
 Both 0 and 1039 will destroy all objects of the above listed types.
 The functions which support this are:

 ```hsc
 (<object_list> volume_return_objects_by_type <trigger_volume> <type_mask>) ; Halo 2 onwards